-Research Internships

-Students have the opportunity to perform independent research with engineering faculty as well as with other professors from across the entire university.
-Research interests may be identified by utilizing the school's Web site, working with academic advisers, or talking to course instructors.
+Mechanical engineering senior design team presents a model of their energy-savings exhaust stack to Denso Manufacturing manager.
+Denso filed a provisional patent application for the team's innovative design work.
+MILLION in annual research expenditures by the School of Engineering from sponsored research grants Research Internships Students have the opportunity to perform independent research with engineering faculty as well as with other professors from across the entire university.
+Research interests may be identified by utilizing the school's website, working with academic advisers, or talking to course instructors.
 You may choose to do research for up to six hours of course credit.

-You may also apply to participate in one of two paid summer research programs at Vanderbilt: the university-wide summer research program (VUSRP) or the engineering schoolsponsored summer research program.
-Students also may wish to take advantage of National Science Foundationsponsored Research Experiences for Undergraduates (REU) that are available across the United States.
+You may also apply to participate in one of two paid summer research programs at Vanderbilt: the university-wide summer research program (VUSRP) or the engineering school-sponsored summer research program.
+Students also may wish to take advantage of National Science Foundation-sponsored Research Experiences for Undergraduates (REU) that are available across the United States.
 Internships teach invaluable lessons.
-Graduating senior survey data indicates that approximately 59% of students typically have had at least one summer internship experience during their time at Vanderbilt.
-Our students take advantage of internship opportunities posted in the Career Center as well as utilizing their own networks and that of their professors.

-Centers and Institutes

-Center for Intelligent Mechatronics
+Graduating senior survey data indicates that more than 69% of students typically have had at least one summer internship experience during their time at Vanderbilt.
+Our students take advantage of internship opportunities posted in the Office of Student Professional Development as well as utilizing their own networks and those of their professors.
+Centers and Institutes Center for Intelligent Mechatronics Consortium for Risk Evaluation with Stakeholder Participation (CRESP) Institute for Software Integrated Systems (ISIS) Institute for Space and Defense Electronics (ISDE) Vanderbilt Center for Environmental Management Studies (VCEMS) Vanderbilt Engineering Center for Transportation Operations and Research (VECTOR) Vanderbilt Initiative in Surgery and Engineering (ViSE) Vanderbilt Institute for Energy and Environment (VIEE) Vanderbilt Institute for Integrative Biosystems Research and Education (VIIBRE) Vanderbilt Institute of Nanoscale Science and Engineering (VINSE) Vanderbilt University Institute for Imaging Science (VUIIS) Other Academic Opportunities

-Center for Intelligent Systems (CIS)

-Center for Technology-Guided Therapy

-Consortium for Risk Evaluation with

-Stakeholder Participation (CRESP)

-Institute for Software Integrated

-Systems (ISIS)

-Institute for Space and Defense Electronics (ISDE)

-Vanderbilt Center for Environmental Management Studies (VCEMS)

-Vanderbilt Engineering Center for Transportation Operations and Research (VECTOR)

-Vanderbilt Institute for Energy and Environment (VIEE)

-Vanderbilt Institute for Integrative

-Biosystems Research and Education

-(VIIBRE)

-Vanderbilt Institute of Nanoscale Science and Engineering (VINSE) Vanderbilt University Institute for Imaging Science (VUIIS)